-A continuing goal of Alaska NSF EPSCoR is to provide Alaskans with the tools to make informed decisions to help adapt to changing environments.
-To that end, EPSCoR took the lead in constructing Vis Space, a visualization facility on the UAF campus designed to facilitate dialogue and decision-making by agencies, industry, communities and academia.
+A continuing goal of Alaska NSF EPSCoR is to provide Alaskans with the tools to make informed decisions.
+To that end, EPSCoR took the lead in constructing Vis Space (external website), a visualization facility on the UAF campus that facilitates dialogue and decision-making by agencies, industry, communities and academia.
 Vis Space is also supported by the Development Space ("Dev Space"), which is used to experiment with virtual reality (VR) and other forms of visualization.

-The space also spurred the creation of Dev Space, located across the hall.
-The Dev Space contains a number of development tools, including a smaller version of the Vis Space for developing content, two HTC Vive VR setups, a Samsung VR headset, two 360 cameras and a host of software for developing visualizations.
+The space also spurred the creation of Dev Space, which contains a number of development tools, including a smaller version of Vis Space for developing content; two HTC Vive VR setups; a Samsung VR headset; a Dji drone and two 360 cameras; a Surface Hub 2S, Surface Studio and Surface Pro tablet; and a host of software for developing visualizations.

 Vis Space and Dev Space are located on the UAF campus in rooms 010 and 011 of the West Ridge Research Building, respectively.
 Both are available for use by UA affiliates and external organizations.
 To make reservations, or for more information, email email@example.com.